REG - 70.00.2 Data and Information Regulation

 7.2.4 Level 3 - Highly Restricted University owned or managed data that is highly restricted business or personal information, for which unauthorized disclosure would result in significant financial loss to the University, impair its ability to conduct business, or result in a violation of contractual agreements or federal or state laws or regulations.

-7.2.4.1 Highly restricted data includes, but is not limited to: Social Security Numbers, payment card numbers, medical records, restricted information protected by nondisclosure agreements, restricted research data.
+7.2.4.1 Highly restricted data include, but is not limited to: Social Security Numbers, payment card numbers, medical records, restricted information protected by nondisclosure agreements, restricted research data.

 7.2.4.2 Level 3 data is intended for very limited use and must not be disclosed except to those who have explicit authorization to view or use the data.